Michael Meyer

 Strategy and governance Project Nessie

-A managed-services data lake that made service, financial, platform, and account information usable in executive operating rhythms.
+A managed-services data lake that made service performance, margin, platform, and account information usable for executive decisions.

 Managed services transformation Strategic Services Evolution